alexjlockwood/AndroidDesignPatterns/_posts/2016-08-06-theming-buttons-with-themeoverlays.md

     as the view's default background drawable.

-6. Now, let's take a look at AppCompat's internal [`TintManager`][TintManager] class, which contains most of the logic that determines how most of these widgets are tinted at runtime.
+6. Now, let's take a look at AppCompat's internal [`TintManager`][TintManager] class, which contains most of the logic that determines how these widgets are tinted at runtime.
-    According to the source code, `AppCompatButton` backgrounds are tinted using one of two predefined default `ColorStateList`s, which you can see by analyzing the source code [here](https://github.com/android/platform_frameworks_support/blob/marshmallow-mr2-release/v7/appcompat/src/android/support/v7/internal/widget/TintManager.java#L296-L299):<sup><a href="#footnote1" id="ref1">1</a></sup>
+    `AppCompatButton` backgrounds are tinted using one of two predefined default `ColorStateList`s, which we can see by analyzing the source code [here](https://github.com/android/platform_frameworks_support/blob/marshmallow-mr2-release/v7/appcompat/src/android/support/v7/internal/widget/TintManager.java#L296-L299):<sup><a href="#footnote1" id="ref1">1</a></sup>

     ```java